yewstack/yew/docs/getting-started/project-setup.md

 ## Install WebAssembly target

-Rust compiles source code for a specific target.
-For WebAssembly, this target is called "wasm32-unknown-unknown".
-The following instruction will add this target to your development environment.
+Rust can compile source codes for different "targets" (e.g. different processors).
+The compilation target for browser-based WebAssembly is called "wasm32-unknown-unknown".
+The following command will add this target to your development environment.

 `rustup target add wasm32-unknown-unknown`